 Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.

-The population estimates were produced by staff in the Utah Department of Health Center for Health Data.
-Linear interpolation
+Population estimates produced by staff in the UDOH Center for Health Data and Informatics.
+Linear interpolation of U.S. Census

-of U.S. Census Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups.
+Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups, IBIS Version

 Maternal and Infant Health Program, Division of Family Health and Preparedness, Utah Department of Health, Salt Lake City, UT 84114-2002, Telephone: 801-538-9970,

 Fax: 801-538-9409, Website: health.utah.gov/mihp, Contact: Laurie Baksh, Email: firstname.lastname@example.org

 The information provided above is from the Utah Department of Health's Center for

 Health Data IBIS-PH web site (http://ibis.health.utah.gov).
 The information published

 on this website may be reproduced without permission.
 Please use the following citation: